 Many hypothyroid patients complain of muscle and joint pain being among the most bothersome hypothyroid symptoms.
-As well as the intense fatigue an underactive thyroid causes, aches, pains, stiffness and weakness in joints (such as the knees and fingers) and muscles (such as the calves, back and feet) are well reported.
+As well as the intense fatigue that hypothyroidism causes, aches, pains, stiffness and weakness in joints (such as the knees and fingers) and muscles (such as the calves, back and feet) are well reported.
 I’ve had horrid experience with it myself.

 It can keep us awake at night, cause us to need regular painkillers just to get through the day and make physical activity difficult to bear.

 Continue reading “Muscle and Joint Pain and Hypothyroidism”